scipp/scipp/docs/reference/developer/project/scipp-as-cpp-or-python-library.md

 ### General

+At the time of writing (2022) Scipp seems to work really well, performance appears to be adequate, and we receive positive feedback from multiple parties.
+Nevertheless, there are a number of problems and downsides, some of which we outline in the following.

 - Non-neutron facilities such as synchrotron facilities or free-electron laser facilities produce considerably more data than neutron-scattering facilities.
   While we always received positive comments, the lack of Dask support seems to be one of the major obstacles for potential adoption.
 - Lazy loading is a feature we get asked about repeatedly (even though it is unclear how relevant this is for neutron-scattering data itself).